slav4eto95/HotelManagementSystem/README.md

 # Hotel Management System

+Language - C#, framework - Entity Framework
 Simple hotel management system with three roles - administrator, manager and receptionist.

-Using this system, you can simply add new reservations, services, rooms etc.
+Using this system, you can simply add new reservations, services, rooms, etc.

 Roles
 - administrator - if the user is with this role, it has a fully access to the system.
 It can edit/delete other users, add new room information or edit it.
 Also, it can take a backup to the database or restore.